 Human relationships are based on communication and the technology is changing to improve the way we interact with each other.
-Telecommunications evolved from analog services to the digital, including not only voice but also data services with better throughput, capacity and lower latency [4].
+Telecommunications evolved from analog services to the digital, including not only voice but also data services with better throughputs, capacity and lower latency [4].
 The requirement for higher data speed on smartphones is increasing rapidly, much due to the usage of social networks and other entertainment data in these small devices [15].
 Constant improvement in wireless data rate is already happening and different network technologies are integrated to provide seamless connectivity and transparency to user, making the network appear heterogeneous despite the complexity involved.

 User's expectations are always growing with new services appearing constantly and the quality of service needs to be a constant improvement in order to follow this technological evolution.
 Although the internet was designed to provide services without quality assurances, in the case of operators they are contractually obliged to ensure certain quality in some services provided by them and working with clients that more and more want to be always connected and with mobility.
 Due to this a lot of work has still to be done to grant good quality, performance and experience to the user.